sanjaydasrepo/wouldyourather/README.md

-# Chirper Project

-This repo is a code-along with the first project in the [React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).

-Most of the commits in this repository correspond to videos in the program.

-## Project Setup

-* clone the Project - `git@github.com:udacity/reactnd-chirper-app.git`
+# Would you rather game

+This is a small web based game build on react and redux .

+The game goes like this: A user is asked a question in the form: “Would you rather [option A] or [option B] ?”.
+Answering "neither" or "both" is against the rules.

+To start the project:

-* install the dependencies - `npm install`
+* install all project dependencies with `npm install`

-## Contributing

-Because this is a code-along project and the commits correspond to specific videos in the program, we will not be accepting pull requests.

-If you feel like there's a major problem, please open an issue to discuss the problem and potential resolution.
+* start the development server with `npm start`

-## License
+## Create React App

-MIT
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).